wblndr/blndrs-depth-pass-recording-workflow/README.md

 The `VideoSplitter.bat` script has two modes:

 1.  **Watcher Mode (Recommended):**
-    -   Configure the `VIDEO_SOURCE_DIR` variable inside the script to point to your recordings folder.
+    -   Configure the script by editing the variables in the `CONFIGURATION` section.
     -   Simply double-click the `.bat` file to run it.
     -   It will continuously watch the folder for new videos and process them automatically.
 This is great for batch processing.